Temka0994/email-notification-api/README.md

 Once the database is created and all the data is customized for you, you need to run scheduler-api (You can read how to configure it to work [here](https://github.com/Temka0994/scheduler-api/blob/main/README.md)).

 ### Final step
-Firstly, you need to run the Schedule application with the command:
+Firstly, you need to run the Scheduler application with the command:
 ```bash
 uvicorn src.main:app --reload --port 8001
 ```